The DIAKONIA World Federation is organised into three regions:

 New Member Communities Committee – This committee will manage and oversee the work of recruiting and supporting new member communities in DIAKONIA World Federation.

-Social Justice Committee – This committee will manage and oversee the efforts of the DWF with regard issues of social justice.
+Justice Committee – This committee will manage and oversee the efforts of the DWF with regard to various issues of justice.
 The Committee members are to be chosen for their competence in activism, research, and networking.
 Tasks include researching social justice initiatives undertaken by our member communities, other ecumenical partners, and individuals.
 The Committee will find ways to set priorities and focus DWF justice work.
 They will develop communications strategies in collaboration with the Communications Committee and consider ways that the members of DWF might be supportive of social justice work.
 They will recruit leaders to facilitate events and programs that promote social justice networking, information-sharing, and learning, and publicize these opportunities.

 Theology of Diakonia – This committee will encourage theological discussion, study and reflection about the nature, purpose and aims of diakonia.
 Members of the Committee are to be chosen for their competence in theological reflection, biblical scholarship, and academic research, and for their eagerness to animate theological discussion about diakonia.
 They will research the current state of literature concerning the theology of diakonia and consult with authors and scholars in the field.